 New proposals and re-assessments of existing sites should now be made through the WDKBA.
-Functionality to support the creation and/ or upload of KBAs and/ or trigger element boundaries to the WDKBA will soon be available and further details on how to use it will be provided on the KBA website.
-If triggering elements (species or ecosystems) do not occur throughout the proposed KBA, the proposer is also encouraged to submit a shapefile showing the distribution within the site of each element or group of elements (see section 4.5.3).
+Functionality to support the creation and/ or upload of KBAs boundaries to the WDKBA is now available and described in Annex C. If triggering elements (species or ecosystems) do not occur throughout the proposed KBA, the proposer is also encouraged to submit a shapefile showing the distribution within the site of each element or group of elements (see section 4.5.3).
 Submissions should be made to the KBA Regional Focal Point for the particular region.

-5. Review of proposed KBAs
+Review of proposed KBAs